spatialos/gdk-for-unity/docs/get-started.md

 > **It has finished building when:** You see the following message in the Unity Editor's Console window: `Completed build for Cloud target`

-<%(Callout type="alert" message="If you encounter build errors, you might not have selected Linux Build Support during your setup.
-You need Linux build support because server-workers in a cloud deployment run in a Linux environment.
-In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.")%>
+<%(Callout type="alert" message="If you encounter build errors, you might not have selected the build supports your game needs during your Unity setup. <br/><br/>
+* You need **Linux** build support.
+This is because server-workers in a cloud deployment run in a Linux environment.
+In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.<br/> <br/>
+* You need **Mac** build support if you are developing on a Windows PC.<br/>
+* You need **Windows** build support if you are developing on a Mac. <br/>
+This is so your game supports end-users who may be playing on a different platform to your development machine.")%>

 After the build has successfully finished, the `gdk-for-unity-fps-starter-project/build/assembly` folder should contain:
 ```text